 “The geography of Colombia is characterized by its six main natural regions that present their own unique characteristics, from the Andes mountain range region shared with Ecuador and Venezuela; the Pacific Coastal region shared with Panama and Ecuador; the Caribbean coastal region shared with Venezuela and Panama; the Llanos (plains) shared with Venezuela; the Amazon Rainforest region shared with Venezuela, Brazil, Peru and Ecuador; to the insular area, comprising islands in both the Atlantic and Pacific oceans.”
 Wikipedia

-Columbia’s diversified economy is the third largest in South America, with macroeconomic stability and favorable long-term growth prospects.
-Columbia ranks number three in the world for coffee production.
-Coffee is one of the backbones of its economy contributing some 16% of the annual Colombian agricultural output.
+Colombia’s diversified economy is the third largest in South America, with macroeconomic stability and favorable long-term growth prospects.
+Columbia ranks third in the world for coffee production and coffee is one of the backbones of its economy contributing some 16% of the annual Colombian agricultural output.